-About the Summer School on Cultural Diversity and Collaborative Practice
+About the Summer/ Autumn School on Cultural Diversity and Collaborative Practice

 In our consideration of “Cutural Diversity”, we recognise the benefits that many different cultures bring to our society.
 What might ‘cultural diversity’ mean in practice: in people’s intimate lives, in neighbourhoods and within communities of place and interest?